geoserver/geoserver/doc/en/user/source/styling/sld-reference/textsymbolizer.rst

        Values may contain :ref:`expressions <sld_reference_parameter_expressions>`.
    * - ``<Rotation>``
      - No
-     - Specifies the rotation of the label in clockwise degrees.
+     - Specifies the rotation of the label in clockwise degrees (negative values are counterclockwise).
        Value may contain :ref:`expressions <sld_reference_parameter_expressions>`.
        Default is ``0``.

+The anchor point justification, displacement offsetting, and rotation are applied in that order.

 LinePlacement
 ^^^^^^^^^^^^^